 Wattage is the most important measurement to consider when looking at an e-bike’s overall power.
 Simply put, an e-bike’s wattage is a measurement of how much power the electric motor can potentially generate.
 An electric bike with more watts is usually faster and more powerful, which is why you’ll need a top helmet for your ebike.
 Keep in mind that many states have limits on how many watts an e-bike can offer and stay street-legal.
 Most states have a limit of 750 watts.
 This is one of the key requirements that makes an electric bike street legal.

 Continuous wattage refers to how much power the motor can handle on a continuous basis, while peak wattage is the highest amount of power a motor can output under stress.
 Most e-bikes market their continuous wattage but offer a higher peak wattage that becomes useful while climbing hills or going faster.
+The top GenZe electric bike offers a continuous wattage of 350 watts and a peak wattage of 700 watts, making it an ideal choice for long-distance riding and navigating steep hills.
+Keep in mind, with all the power an ebike has, wear and tear will occur, so if you want your ebike to last, always maintain proper care for it after each use.

 An electric bike with more watts is usually faster and more powerful.

 You may also see voltage and amp-hours ratings for your electric bike.
 These are also important considerations to make when it comes to overall performance.
 If your battery has a higher voltage rating, it can handle more stressful riding situations with ease, because the battery will work harder to produce more consistent power.
 Similarly, the more amp-hours your bike is capable of producing, the more capacity your battery can handle.
+Ultimately, whether is it worth getting an ebike will depend on your own preferences and budget.

 Not everyone needs the same amount of power in their e-bike.
 So, how exactly do you determine what you need?
 Take a look at some of the following considerations to make when purchasing a new e-bike.